Active Transportation Tips for School District Leaders

 Ask “what has already been done?” to promote safe and active transportation for students in the district.

-- How is active transportation addressed in our existing guidelines, such as:
+- How is active transportation addressed in our existing

 - Our student wellness policy?
 (See California School Boards Association Sample Student Wellness Policy Guide)